-Ninety per cent of deaf children (over 2,000 in total) attend mainstream schools in Ireland.
-This statistic, in the context of inclusive education, shows general teaching approaches have to change to support a range of needs.
+Ninety per cent of deaf children (over 3,300 in total) attend mainstream schools in Ireland.
+This statistic relating to inclusive education, shows general teaching approaches must change to support altering needs with digital hearing technologies and teaching techniques.

 Inclusive education should be an option for parents in Ireland who want to try it.
 Yesterday’s Positive Attitudes & Actions For Inclusion conference in Dublin, was organised by Tommy and Audrey Boyle – whose son has special needs – to prompt public debate about inclusive education and supports.